 I don’t want to nag them to thankfulness.
 I know that won’t accomplish a true change of heart.
 I try to choose my instruction carefully and fill in the rest with setting an example and lifting them up in prayer.

-Here are 7 scriptures and prayers, one for each day of the week, that I’ve been using as I begin to trust God with the shaping of my children’s hearts, and my own.
+Here are 7 scriptures and family prayers, one for each day of the week, that I’ve been using as I begin to trust God with the shaping of my children’s hearts, and my own.

 “Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.”
 Colossians 3:16-17